etiennestuder/gradle-plugindev-plugin/README.md

 }
 ```

-The complete set of configuration properties is shown and explained further down.

 Provide the remaining bintray configuration through the `bintray` configuration block.
+A
+good place to store the bintray credentials is the gradle.properties file in your Gradle
+user home directory.

 ```groovy
 bintray {